-In the second half of 2020 a review was undertaken with the assistance of an external service provider.
+The 2021 review was undertaken by the Chair of the Board.
 Matters considered in the review included an assessment of the performance of the Board and Committees, Board culture, strategy, the composition and skills set of the Board, Chair leadership and succession, the Board's relationship with management and the type and quality of the information provided to the Board.